About the podcast

 ABOUT THE AUTHOR

-Erin McKinstry is a graduate student at the University of Missouri School of Journalism.
-She has freelanced for Harvest Public Media, The Midwest Center for Investigative Reporting, The Trace, KBIA and The Columbia Missourian.
+Erin McKinstry has a master’s from the University of Missouri School of Journalism.
+She has reported stories for Alaska Public Media, Harvest Public Media, The Midwest Center for Investigative Reporting, The Trace, KBIA and The Columbia Missourian.
 She also edits the podcast Life TK.
 You can find more of her work at www.erinmckinstry.com.
 You can read her thoughts about her first winter in McCarthy at www.lifewithoutasphalt.weebly.com.

 Erin first came to McCarthy in May 2015 to work for a local hotel.
 She fell in love with the place and the people and stayed through her first winter, struggling with the dark and the cold but making it through thanks to the beauty, the help of her partner and the community.
 She and her partner are in the process of building a home together with their dog Benny.